batteryshark/mmio/README.md

 This is a plugin for optimized gamepad support on Mario Multiverse.

 ## Changelog
+20220124_1:

+	-> Code cleanup
+	-> Better support for all controllers

 20220124_0:

 	-> Fixed issue with XInput Analog Flipping Out